 What will I study?

-During the first two years of study “roots”, students take foundation courses from our core curriculum, and are required to explore at least three different fields within Interdisciplinary Arts:
+Students who choose the major will study across artistic subjects to gain experience of collaboration and wider creative practice, and draw inspiration from multiple disciplines.
+During the first two years of study students take courses from our common curriculum, and are also encouraged to explore at least three different fields within Interdisciplinary Arts:

-- Performing Arts and Film (Western and Japanese film and theatre)
+- Performing Arts and Film (Western and Japanese film and theater)

 - Japanese Culture